ModelarData/ModelarDB-RS/docs/user/README.md

 3. Start `modelardbd` in cloud mode with a manager - As above, a running instance of `modelardbm` and an Amazon S3-compatible or Azure Blob Storage object store are required to start `modelardbd` in cloud mode with a manager.
-This configuration supports ingesting data to a local folder in the cloud, transferring data in the local data folder to the object store, and querying the data in the object store in the cloud
+This configuration supports ingesting data to a local folder in the cloud, transferring data in the local data folder to the object store, and querying the data in the object store in the cloud.

 The following environment variables must be set to appropriate values if an Amazon S3-compatible object store is used so `modelardbm` and `modelardbd` knows how to connect to it: